 Question 1: We have received a set of comments over time on the web.
 Check if we have improved?
 Please note that there are no pre- and post intervention periods and therefore control limits must be calculated from the entire period.
-Data► Answer►

 Question 2: The following data show the speed with which Alabama Medical Center's Emergency Room provides a patient who has fractured long bone with pain medication.
 Examine if the organization has been able to reduce the response time to less than 73 minutes?
-Data► Answer► Aras's You Tube►

 Question 4: In the following data, we have tracked whether 352 infants in our pre-natal clinic eventually showed for various services in post-natal care.
 Each clinic is reporting if these 352 patients showed at their clinic and on what dates.
-Given these data, calcualte the referral rate to each clinic.
-Has the rate of days-of-referrals to ultrasound clinic, neurology clinic, and combination of ultrasound and neurological clinic changed over time?
-Note that if there is two or more referrals on same day, you can count it as one day in which there has been a referral.
-What is the daily probability of referrals to each of these three clinics.
+Given these data, calculate the referral rate to each clinic.
+Has the rate of days-of-referrals to ultrasound clinic changed over time (does the control chart show points outside the limit)?
 In analyzing these data you may wish to use combination of if and match commands within excel.
 The command may look like

-Question 5: In the past 3 years, there have been the following incidences of privacy violations: A disgruntled employees sold information on May 11 of year 1.
+Question 6: In the past 3 years, there have been the following incidences of privacy violations: A disgruntled employees sold information on May 11 of year 1.
 Another disgruntled x-employee sold password to the system on Dec 12 of year 3.
 There have been four incidences of clinician discussing patient information in social gathering on the following dates: December 5 year 2, January 25 Year 3, May 27 year 3, and September 1 year 3.
 Days of incidences of any other types of privacy violations were May 11 year 1, Nov 22 year 2, Dec 27 year 3.
 Which types of privacy violations are more frequent?
-Construct a time between control chart for any privacy violation.
-In analyzing these data you may wish to use combination of if and match commands within excel.
-The command may look like =if(match(A2, C:C, 0), 1,0).
-This command says the value that should be matched is in A2, the look-up array is in column C, and 0 indicates that it should be exact match.
+Use Excel formulas to calculate the average days to event and daily probability of the event.

 Copyright © 1996 Farrokh Alemi, Ph.D.
-Most recent revision 05/08/2019.
+Most recent revision 11/04/2021.
 This page is part of the course on Statistical Process Improvement, this is the lecture on Introduction to the Course.